fpgaminer/GPTQ-triton/README.md

 * `Benchmark.ipynb` - A notebook for benchmarking the Triton kernel against the CUDA kernel and FP16.

-* `convert_weights.py` - A script for converting a GPTQ-for-LLaMa quantized model to a format compatible with this repo.
+* `quantize.py` - A script for quantizing a model.

 * `generate.py` - An example script for generating text from a model.
 Example usage: `./generate.py --model <Path to your quantized model> --quant --prompt "Write a story about a duck: Once upon a time there was a duck" --temperature 0.6 --top-p 0.6 --repetition-penalty 1.1`